 In this context, ESMA will also facilitate common supervisory action on liquidity management by UCITS on which NCAs will agree to conduct a supervisory activity in 2020.
+This has been slightly delayed to the first quarter of 2021.

-ESMA will keep focusing on stress testing, in particular by updating its guidelines establishing common reference parameters of the stress test scenarios MMFs or managers of MMFs should include in their stress.
-This annual update will take into account the latest market developments.
-ESMA will also continue to use its fund stress simulation framework to assess the resilience of the EU fund industry and identify potential vulnerabilities in funds.
+ESMA will keep focusing on stress testing, although it will not update its 2019 guidelines establishing common reference parameters of the stress test scenarios MMFs or managers of MMFs should include in their stress tests.
+The decision not to update the guidelines is based on the fact that the 2020 crisis context already gives a stressed scenario to rely on.
+Furthermore, updating the guidelines would be operationally burdensome for ESMA, ESRB and the market participants.
+ESMA will however continue to use its fund stress simulation framework to assess the resilience of the EU fund industry and identify potential vulnerabilities in funds.